Yogurt Chia Seed Pudding

 • Lemon Cream Pie: Use lemon yogurt and vanilla extract.
 Top with some crushed graham crackers.

 • Peanut Butter and Jelly: Take inspiration from this PB&J Yogurt Bowl and add peanut butter, fresh fruit preserves, chopped peanuts, and fresh berries.
+You could swap the peanut butter with almond butter if you like!

 Frequently Asked Questions